6 Books Guaranteed to Make You Laugh Out Loud, According to Comedians

 “David Sedaris is so brilliant at describing the trivial parts of a day that drive you nuts.
 So many lines in this book make me laugh.
 Here is one: ‘My jacket belongs to the restaurant and was offered as a loan by the maître d’, who apparently thought I would feel more comfortable dressed to lead a high school marching band.’”

-— Suggested by Angela Kinsey, who is best known as Angela on The Office and will be starring in the upcoming series The Hotwives of Orlando, on Hulu.
+— Suggested by Angela Kinsey, who is best known as Angela on The Office, among other roles.

 4. Meaty, by Samantha Irby